May 18 - July 17, 2015

 Textbook Purchases and Refunds

-Course materials for summer session may be purchased new or used online at MyLC; click on "buy textbooks" in the right menu bar.
+Course materials for summer session may be purchased new or used online at myLC; click on "buy textbooks" in the left menu bar .

 If you would like to rent, be sure to compare to in-store prices first.
-Used books are sometimes less expensive than rentals and some titles may not be available to rent if we sell them at lower prices in the store.
-You can also return your rental to the Campus Store at the end of the term if you rent through our rental partner, http://lccampusstore.rentsbooks.com/.
+Used books are sometimes less expensive than rentals and some titles may not be available to rent if they are custom books printed or packages assembled for the College.
+You can also return your rental to the Campus Store at the end of the term if you rent through our rental partner, http://lccampusstore.rentsbooks.com/ .

 Want to charge on campus?
 Open a charge or declining balance account online.
-The College Account may be used on campus at the following locations: Campus Store, campus post office, Westover Room, and, summer hours permitting, for the dining hall, Roly Poly, and Brewed Awakenings in Elliot & Rosel Schewel Hall.
+The College account may be used on campus at the following locations: Campus Store, campus post office, Westover Room, and, summer hours permitting, for the dining hall, Domino’s, and Brewed Awakenings in Elliot & Rosel Schewel Hall.
 Your LC college ID is required to purchase on account.
-You do not need to open an account to purchase textbooks online; however, you are restricted to online use for textbooks only if an account is not open.
+You do not need to open an account to purchase textbooks online at myLC.
+You may purchase textbooks in store with cash, check, or credit/debit/check card if you do not open an account.
+An account must be opened to charge in store .

-All online textbook purchases will be charged to a College Account (if the account is not on hold for non-payment) which can be paid online with a credit card at www.lynchburg.edu/payments (pick college account).
+All myLC online textbook purchases will be charged to a College account (if the account is not on hold for non-payment) and can be paid online with a credit card at www.lynchburg.edu/payments (pick college account) .

 If you have an LC Personal Identification Number (PIN) and have registered for a course, you may view your schedules and required course materials: